fkula5/iot-monitor-backend/README.md

 ## Overview

 This project provides a comprehensive backend infrastructure for IoT device monitoring.
-It consists of several microservices that communicate via gRPC and expose functionality through a REST API gateway.
+It consists of several microservices that communicate via gRPC and expose functionality through a REST API gateway with real-time data streaming capabilities.

 ### Core Services

 - **Authentication Service**: User management and JWT-based authentication
 - **Sensor Service**: Core service for managing sensors and sensor types
+- **Data Processing Service**: Time-series data storage and retrieval using TimescaleDB
-- **API Gateway**: REST API interface for external clients with JWT authentication middleware
+- **API Gateway**: REST API interface for external clients with JWT authentication middleware and WebSocket support
 - **Data Generation Service**: Simulates IoT sensors for testing and development

-The system uses gRPC for inter-service communication, PostgreSQL for data persistence, and the Ent ORM for database schema management.
+The system uses gRPC for inter-service communication, TimescaleDB (PostgreSQL extension) for time-series data persistence, WebSocket for real-time data streaming, and the Ent ORM for database schema management.

+### Deployment

+The system is currently deployed on a VPS using systemd for service management on Linux.
+Each microservice runs as a separate systemd unit, providing automatic restart on failure, centralized logging, and easy service management.

 ## Architecture